vinu0404/Voice-Agent-Market-Brief/README.md

-# Market Brief - Voice-Enabled Finance Assistant
+# Voice-Agent-Market-Brief - Voice-Enabled Finance Assistant

 **Market Brief** is a voice-enabled financial assistant built with Streamlit, LangGraph, and various APIs to provide real-time market insights, portfolio analysis, and recommendations through a sleek, voice-driven interface.